PsychoinformaticsLab/pliers/README.rst

 API Keys
 ^^^^^^^^

-While installing pliers itself is straightforward, setting up web-based feature extraction APIs that pliers interfaces with can take a bit more effort.
+While installing pliers itself is straightforward, configuring web-based feature extraction APIs can take a more effort.
 For example, pliers includes support for face and object recognition via Google’s Cloud Vision API, and enables conversion of audio files to text transcripts via several different speech-to-text services.
-While some of these APIs are free to use (and usually provide a limited number of free monthly calls), they all require each user to register for their own API credentials.
+While some of these APIs are free to use (and usually provide a limited number of free monthly calls), they require users to register to received API credentials.
 More details on API key setup are available
 `here <http://psychoinformaticslab.github.io/pliers/installation.html#api-keys>`__.

-Another option is to stick to using local models and algorithms, such as the wide range covered by TensforFlow Hub using the ``TFHubExtractor``.
+Another option is to exclusively use local models and algorithms, such as the wide range covered by TensforFlow Hub using the ``TFHubExtractor``.

 How to cite